With a CollegeXpress profile, you can:

 Dr. Seuss (Theodor Geisel) was a member of Dartmouth College's class of 1925.

-Dartmouth College, founded in 1769, was created initially created for the education of Native Americans.
+Dartmouth College, founded in 1769, was initially created for the education of Native Americans.

-Five women's hockey players in the 2006 Winter Olympics were from Dartmouth College (3 for Canada, 2 for USA).
+Five women's hockey players in the 2006 Winter Olympics were from Dartmouth College (Three for Canada, two for USA).

 The University of Chicago has the first ever Heisman trophy on display, won by a student athlete there in 1935.